NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   7. `// 4 times 5 is 20`
   8. `// 5 times 5 is 25`

-The collection of items being iterated is a closed range of numbers from `1` to `5` inclusive, as indicated by the use of the closed range operator (`...`).
+The sequence being iterated is a range of numbers from `1` to `5`, inclusive, as indicated by the use of the closed range operator (`...`).
 The value of `index` is set to the first number in the range (`1`), and the statements inside the loop are executed.
 In this case, the loop contains only one statement, which prints an entry from the five-times-table for the current value of `index`.
 After the statement is executed, the value of `index` is updated to contain the second value in the range (`2`), and the `println` function is called again.
 This process continues until the end of the range is reached.

 In the example above, `index` is a constant whose value is automatically set at the start of each iteration of the loop.
 As such, it does not have to be declared before it is used.
 It is implicitly declared simply by its inclusion in the loop declaration, without the need for a `let` declaration keyword.

-If you don’t need each value from the range, you can ignore the values by using an underscore in place of a variable name:
+If you don’t need each value from a sequence, you can ignore the values by using an underscore in place of a variable name:

   1. `let base = 3`
   2. `let power = 10`